Skip to content

 Clause values

-All operators but includedin and notincludedin have string values. includedin and notincludedin values are supplied via a file in the defined property definition UI.
+All operators but includedin and notincludedin have string values. includedin and notincludedin values are supplied via a file in the property definition.
 Internally, we store the contents of the file (split by newline) as a JSON array.
 We can keep using this representation.

 Example defined properties file